Firefly Music Festival: 2018

-The 2018 Firefly Music Festival continued to be a four-day event starting June 14 and lasting through June 17 with headliners that included: Eminem, Kendrick Lamar, Arctic Monkeys, The Killers, ODESZA, Lil Wayne, Logic, SZA, Martin Garrix, and Alt-J.
+The 2018 Firefly Music Festival continued the four-day event format from June 14 through June 17 with headliners that included: Eminem, Kendrick Lamar, Arctic Monkeys, The Killers, ODESZA, Lil Wayne, Logic, SZA, Martin Garrix, and Alt-J.

 2019

-The 2019 Firefly Music Festival returned to being a three-day event starting June 21 and lasting through June 23 with headliners that included: Panic! at the Disco, Travis Scott, and Post Malone.
+The 2019 Firefly Music Festival returned a three-day event format starting June 21 and lasting through June 23 with headliners that included: Panic! at the Disco, Travis Scott, and Post Malone.
 Other major performers included Kygo, Tyler the Creator, Vampire Weekend, DJ Snake, ZEDD, Death Cab for Cutie, Brockhampton, Courtney Barnett, TLC, Lykke Li, Lauren Daigle, Alison Wonderland, King Princess, Jessie Reyez, and Tank and the Bangas.

 2020

-The 2020 Firefly Music Festival was scheduled to be held from June 18 to 21, but was canceled on March 24 due to the COVID-19 pandemic.
+The 2020 Firefly Music Festival was scheduled to be held from June 18 to 21 with the headliners Rage Against the Machine, Billie Eilish, and Halsey.
+Other performers announced were Khalid, Blink-182, Maggie Rogers, Cage the Elephant, Illenium, Diplo, and Run the Jewels.
+The 2020 iteration of the festival was canceled on March 24 due to the COVID-19 pandemic.

 2021

 The 2021 Firefly Music Festival was announced on March 29, 2021, to be held from September 23 to 26.

-Many food venues to pick from during all three days of the festival along with, set times that may be switched around or changed due to something with the artist performing.
+Headliners included Billie Eilish, The Killers, Tame Impala, and Lizzo.
+Additional major performers included Megan Thee Stallion, Cage the Elephant, Roddy Ricch, Wiz Khalifa, Machine Gun Kelly, Diplo, Glass Animals, Portugal.
+The Man, Sylvan Esso, and Khruangbin.

 2022

+The 2022 Firefly Music Festival took place September 22-25, 2022 with the headliners Halsey, My Chemical Romance, Green Day, and Dua Lipa.
+Additional major performers included Weezer, The Kid Laroi, Big Sean, Zedd, Porter Robinson, Gunna, Avril Lavigne, Jamie XX, Gryffin, Charli XCX, Bleachers, Rainbow Kitten Surprise, The Head and the Heart, Jungle, All Time Low, Manchester Orchestra, Cold War Kids, and 100 Gecs.

-2023
+2023 - 2025

-While the festival will not happen in 2023, they have indicated it will return in 2024.
+In October of 2022, one month after the conclusion of the 2022 edition of Firefly Music Festival, festival organizers announced that the festival would not be held in 2023, but indicated it will return in 2024.

+In February 2024, festival organizers announced that the festival would not return for the second straight year.

+As of May 2025, no plans have been announced for future editions of Firefly.